Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Can a debt relief company help with my student loans?

 Some companies, like National Debt Relief, work with some student loan debt, but it’s rare.
 Scams will typically advertise special programs or forgiveness options that don’t exist.
-Don’t fall for it.
-There are options for student loan debt relief, but in most cases, you won’t qualify.
+Don’t fall for it: There are student loan debt relief options, but in most cases, you won’t qualify.

 Will I owe taxes on settled debt?